 Bray is a beautiful coastal town just south of Dublin that’s filled with amazing views.
 It’s a bit of a hidden gem making it one of the best places to visit in Ireland.
 But, if you ever find yourself in the Dublin area, you should plan on taking a day trip from Dublin to Bray!
 You won’t be disappointed.

 There are actually quite a few ways to get to Bray from Dublin.
 You could take the Dublin Bus, such as the 155 towards Bray.
 You could get on downtown, near the spire.
-This would be a good option if you’re staying North of the Liffey already.
+This would be a good option if you’re staying north of the Liffey already.

 This isn’t the only bus that will you get you to Bray.
 Depending on where in Dublin you’re located, I suggest taking a look at the Dublin Bus website to see what your best bus option is!
 Don’t forget to take your Leap Card.

 I personally chose to take a bus and didn’t have a problem with it at all.
 I found that it provided a really quick and cheap way to get to Bray!
-It was also fun going through a bunch of the smaller suburbs around Dublin while in the bus.
+It was also fun going through a bunch of the smaller suburbs around Dublin while on the bus.

 The other option is to take the Irish Rail from Connolly Station to Daly Station in Bray.
 This will only take about 40 minutes.
 You might find that the train is a lot more comfortable.
 You’ll also get some pretty amazing views from the coast if you take the train.

-You could also rent a car and drive to Bray, if that’s what you wanted to do as well.
+You could also rent a car and drive to Bray if that’s what you wanted to do as well.

 Once you get to Bray, you’ll want to go to Bray Harbor to start your walk.
 Then, just continue on walking for another 2.5 hours!
 Of course, this time can vary depending on how fast you walk.